jconorgrogan/Chaotic-Phasors/README.md

 Run 2, with a 1 bit change to angular speed on the first phasor, all else the same
 <img width="1456" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors-Encryption/assets/130090573/b7275bee-557b-4724-8b04-33278684b836">

-# Encryption Method #

-## Key Modification
-The initial few bits of data act as a modifier for the 'private key,' affecting how the phasor run is generated.
-This could be altering the speed, changing certain operations, or any other parameter that significantly affects the system's behavior.

-## Message Encoding
-The subsequent parts of the message are mapped onto features of this modified phasor run.
-For instance, the first bit could be encoded as the conditions at the first collision, the second bit as the conditions at the second collision, and so on.

-## Transmission
-The sender communicates this encoded message to the receiver.

-## Decryption and Reading
-The receiver applies the initial few bits of data to their synchronized private key, recreates the modified phasor run, and then decodes the message using the agreed-upon mapping.

 **To-do: Establishing the NP-hardness of the problem.
 WIP and will invite any comments**
 ## Problem Identification